Residence Hall and Dedicated Remote Access Guideline

-This guideline was established to ensure that the Carnegie Mellon community has a clear understanding of proper procedure and usage.
-Computing Services reserves the right to modify this guideline as necessary.
-Any changes to this guideline will be posted to official.computing-news and will be reflected on this web page.
+This guideline provides a clear understanding of proper procedure and usage.
+We reserve the right to modify this guideline as necessary.

-Off-campus users, those with no affiliation to Carnegie Mellon University are not explicitly prohibited from having accounts on machines connected to the campus network, but the following items should be considered by the owner of the machine:
+Off-campus, those with no affiliation to Carnegie Mellon University are not explicitly prohibited from having accounts on computers connected to the campus network, but the following items should be considered by the owner of the computer:

 As a system administrator you may be held fully responsible for the conduct of your users.
 If the users in question are violating computing policies or causing other problems, the system administrator will be expected to take appropriate action to resolve the problem.
 If Computing Services determines that the problem has not been resolved, the system used will be disconnected from the campus network for a period of not less than one full semester.
 In some cases, loss of network privileges could be permanent.

-*This section reinforces the guidelines on DOMAIN NAMES above.
+*This section reinforces the guidelines on DOMAIN NAMES.

 File Sharing: It is a common misconception that anything that is downloaded from the Internet or that is copied from a CD is legal to share with others.
 Many files (movies, music, software programs, etc.) available on the Internet are provided in violation of U.S. and International copyright laws.
 The distribution of copyright protected files without the permission of the copyright holder is illegal.

-Users should note that if they want to set up a mechanism so that they can access their own files (not distribute them), that care should be taken to use a password which restricts access.
+If individuals want to configure a mechanism to access their own files (not distribute them), that care should be taken to use a password which restricts access.
 In the case of MP3 "shared folders" or web sites, the password "mp3" is NOT considered to be an attempt to secure the site, but rather will be interpreted as an implicit invitation to distribute materials from the site.
 If the files available in such a site are not protected by copyright law, then there is no problem.
 Any discovery of copyright protected materials in such a site will be considered to be a violation of the Carnegie Mellon University Computing Policy and of these guidelines.
 See our page outlining how we process DMCA notices for more information.

 Denial of Service Attacks: Denial of service attacks are covered under the Computing Code of Ethics as follows: "No one should deliberately attempt to degrade or disrupt system performance or to interfere with the work of others."